 Pennsylvania chose to pursue a pilot initially, rather than requiring coverage of the National DPP lifestyle change program for all Medicaid enrollees, to ensure that enough CDC-recognized organizations were available to deliver the program throughout the state.
 PADHS created a new provider type for CDC-recognized organizations to enroll in Medicaid, which allows the state to map where CDC-recognized organizations are located.
 Once PADHS confirms that there is sufficient access to CDC-recognized organizations across the state, they intend to make the National DPP lifestyle change program a Medicaid covered benefit, including coverage for Medicaid beneficiaries in the FFS delivery system, and to pursue a State Plan Amendment (SPA).
 To learn more about SPAs, visit the Attaining Coverage Through a Medicaid State Plan page of the Coverage Toolkit.

-Statewide Meeting to Support the Pilot
+Webinars to Support the Engagement about the Pilot

 Pennsylvania’s pathway to coverage continues to be supported by CDC and NACDD through grant funded intensive technical assistance and support for the statewide meeting.
 This award enables Pennsylvania to have visibility of the National DPP coverage landscape and critical resources to enable successful implementation.

 |Delivery Methods||CDC-recognized organizations offering the National DPP lifestyle change program through in-person, online, distance learning, and combination delivery options can enroll in Medicaid.|

 |Participant Eligibility||Medicaid beneficiaries may need to have a referral from a physician to be eligible for the National DPP lifestyle change program.
 Each MCO determines whether a referral is required.|

 |Lifestyle Coaches||A lifestyle coach may be a licensed health professional, a community health worker, or an unlicensed individual trained in the CDC curriculum.|